 Criminal Justice Platform Europe

-Please also be informed that CEP members can apply for a bursary to cover (a part of) their conference fee, travel and accommodation costs up to a maximum of € 500 on the basis of actually made costs.
-To apply please click on the link here.
+CEP members can apply for a bursary to cover (a part of) their conference fee, travel and accommodation costs up to a maximum of € 500 on the basis of actually made costs.
+To apply for this please click on the link here.